TolikPylypchuk/SharpHook/docs/articles/hooks.md

 `IGlobalHook` contains separate events for every event type that can be raised by libuiohook.
 The sender of these events is the `IGlobalHook` itself.

-It also contains the `Run` and `RunAsync` methods which, well, run the global hook. `Run` runs it on the current thread, blocking it until the global hook is disposed. `RunAsync` runs the global hook in a non-blocking way and returns a `Task` - this task is finished when the hook is destroyed.
+It also contains the `Run` and `RunAsync` methods which run the global hook. `Run` runs it on the current thread, blocking it until the global hook is disposed. `RunAsync` runs the global hook in a non-blocking way and returns a `Task` - this task is finished when the hook is destroyed.
 Since the underlying native API is blocking, the only way to run the hook in a non-blocking way is to run it on a separate thread, and all default implementations do just that.